The central theme of my research program is workplace injury prevention. This is accomplished through the following three research strands:

 Whole-Body Vibration Mitigation Strategies and Device Development - In collaboration with School of Engineering Colleague, Dr. Marwan Hassan, this research strand aims to develop new active vibration control strategies and devices to attenuate whole-body vibration in mobile heavy machinery.

-Development, Validation and Use of Wrist and Knee Wearables - In collaboration with School of Engineering Colleague, Dr. Karen Gordon and Dr. Anne Agur (University of Toronto), our previous research has focused on quantification and measurement methods of material properties of hand and wrist soft tissues.
+Development, Validation and Use of Wearables - In collaboration with School of Engineering Colleague, Dr. Karen Gordon and Dr. Anne Agur (University of Toronto), our previous research has focused on quantification and measurement methods of material properties of hand and wrist soft tissues.
 We have begun a new research theme which develops, validates and uses novel wrist and knee wearable devices for ergonomic assessment.